-Danielle Katz, Founder and Executive Director: At four months of age, Danielle took one of the last runs down the Stanislaus River before it was dammed.
+Danielle Katz, Co-founder and Board President: At four months of age, Danielle took one of the last runs down the Stanislaus River before it was dammed.
 At 14 she became a river guide, regularly working trips on the Klamath, Rogue, and Tatshenshini-Alsek in Alaska for James Henry River Journeys.
-She ran her first Source to Sea trip in 2009, paddling 2,271 miles down the length of the Mississippi for the non-profit What About Blue, raising funds to build wells and sanitation projects in Rwanda.
-She has worked with local river non-profits, including the Gulf of Mexico Alliance, and the Tuolumne River Trust.
+In 2009 she paddled 2,271 miles down the length of the Mississippi for the non-profit What About Blue, raising funds to build wells and sanitation projects in Rwanda.
+She has completed several StS journeys since and is excited about sharing her passion for rivers and Source to Sea literacy.